 13 Reasons Why (Wholesale) Small Business Fail

-Business is tough as shit.
+Business is tough as nails.

 There are often 10 times more reasons why a business should fail than why it should survive and thrive.